Internals & Design

 IndirectPointer

 When writing data, we may need to enlarge the memory mapping, which would invalidate any memory addresses arising from the old mmap pointer.
-IndirectPointer holds a pointer to the startptr field of an MmapIO, and the offset relative to that pointer.
+IndirectPointer holds an offset relative to the MemoryBackedIO.
 It defers computing a memory address until converted to a Ptr{T}, so the memory mapping can be enlarged and addresses will remain valid.

 source